sv222/cloud-engineer-interview-questions/README.md

 To implement disaster recovery in AWS, you can follow these steps:

 1. **Define your recovery time objective (RTO) and recovery point objective (RPO).** The RTO is the maximum amount of time that your applications can be unavailable after a disaster.
-The RPO is the maximum amount of data that can be lost after a disaster.
+The RPO is the maximum acceptable amount of time since the last data recovery point, in other words how much data you can afford to lose.
-2. **Choose a disaster recovery strategy.** There are two main disaster recovery strategies: active/passive and pilot light.
-In an active/passive strategy, you maintain a duplicate copy of your production environment in a separate AWS Region.
-In a pilot light strategy, you maintain a minimal copy of your production environment in a separate AWS Region.
+2. **Choose a disaster recovery strategy.** The commonly used strategies are backup and restore, pilot light, warm standby, and multi-site active/active.
+They differ in how much of your environment is kept running in a second Region, and in their relative cost and recovery time.
 3. **Implement your disaster recovery strategy.** There are a number of AWS services that can help you implement your disaster recovery strategy, such as:
 * AWS Elastic Disaster Recovery (DRS): DRS is a managed service that helps you recover your on-premises or cloud-based applications to AWS quickly and easily.
 * AWS Backup: AWS Backup is a fully managed backup service that helps you protect your data across AWS services.
-* AWS Disaster Recovery Service: AWS Disaster Recovery Service is a managed service that helps you copy your data to a secondary AWS Region for disaster recovery.
+* AWS Elastic Disaster Recovery (AWS DRS): a managed service that keeps your applications available by continuously replicating servers to AWS, allowing fast recovery into a secondary Region.
+AWS Backup complements it with centralized backup management.
 * AWS CloudFormation: AWS CloudFormation is a managed service that helps you model and provision AWS resources in a consistent and repeatable way.
 4. **Test your disaster recovery plan.** It is important to test your disaster recovery plan regularly to ensure that it works as expected.